 Tansy Herb (Tanecetum vulgare) is a widely grown herb with a number of traditional medicinal uses, though most modern herbalists warn against its use by the unversed because the active constituents are toxic in large doses, and it is extremely difficult to judge the amount of thujone the most toxic of its elements, without a chemical analysis.
+The plant’s constituents and their toxixity strengthen as the growing season progresses which is why it is harvested in the Spring rather than the Autumn when it is considered safer tu use.

 It is also known as Common Tansy, Bitter Buttons, Cow Bitter and Golden Buttons.